-- 3. Mutation operator: The five mutation types used in the experiments are as follows: (i) invert a bit (ii) random bit value (iii) swap two values (iv) random bit value with a bias toward zero (probability of 0.9) (v) random bit value with a bias toward one (probability of 0.9) - 4.
-Mutation rate: Six mutation rates are allowed varying from 0 to 0.1 in increments of 0.02.
+- 2. Crossover rate: In the experiments, five values for crossover rate are used ranging from 0.2 to 1 in increments of 0.2. - 3.
+Mutation operator: The five mutation types used in the experiments are as follows: (i) invert a bit (ii) random bit value (iii) swap two values (iv) random bit value with a bias toward zero (probability of 0.9) (v) random bit value with a bias toward one (probability of 0.9)

+4. Mutation rate: Six mutation rates are allowed varying from 0 to 0.1 in increments of 0.02.

 The population size plays an important role in determining the success and the computational cost in finding a solution to a particular problem.
 Thus, all experiments are conducted over a range of population sizes.
-In all algorithms, the selection scheme is the roulette wheel selection.
+In all algorithms, the selection scheme is roulette-wheel selection.
 All reported results are averaged over 20 runs with different random seeds.
 The exchanges of migrants and parameter sets are synchronized.
 The exchange interval is 5 generations.
-In the migration of individuals, six selected solutions from each subpopulation are exchanged.
-The received migrants are appended to the new pool.
-The test problems used in this study are as follows: 300-bit onemax problem, 300-bit contiguous bits problem [13] and 50 copies of minimal deceptive problem (MDP).
+In the migration of individuals, six solutions selected by using roulette-wheel selection from each subpopulation are exchanged.
+The received migrants are incorporated to the new pool.
 The maximum number of generations for all experiments is 500.
+The test problems used in this study are as follows: (1) 300-bit onemax problem, (2) 300-bit contiguous bits problem, (3) 50 copies of minimal deceptive problem (MDP), (4) zero/one multiple knapsack problem and (5) royal road problem.